Carex pilulifera: Description

 The culms of Carex pilulifera grow to a length of 8–30 cm, and are often noticeably curved.
 The leaves are 5–20 cm long and 1.5–2.0 mm wide, and are fairly flat.
 The rhizomes of C. pilulifera are very short, giving the plant a caespitose (densely tufted) appearance.
 The tussock grows outwards through the production of annual side-shoots.

 The inflorescence comprises a single, terminal, male (staminate) spike, and 2–4 lateral female (pistillate) spikes.
 The spikes are clustered together, and the whole inflorescence is 1–4 cm long.
-The female spikes are 4–8 mm long, ovoid or approaching spherical, and contains 5–15 flowers.
-The female spikes are attached directly to the stem, and each is subtended by a bract which does not form a sheath.
+The female spikes are 4–8 mm long, ovoid or approaching spherical, and contain 5–15 flowers.
+The female spikes are directly attached to the stem, where each is subtended by a bract that does not form a sheath.
 The male spike is 8–15 mm long and much narrower.